 - Document your recovery in a diary or journal, writing down the impact that your injuries and treatment have on your life.

-Finally, make time to speak to a bicycle accident attorney at Earl & Earl, PLLC, as soon as possible after the crash.
+Finally, make time to speak to a bicycle accident lawyer in Colorado at Earl & Earl, PLLC, as soon as possible after the crash.
 Doing so can help you fully understand your rights and options and what steps to take next if you wish to pursue a legal claim.